telepresenceio/telepresence/install/index.md

 ## Installing older version of Telepresence

-Use these URLs to download an older version for your OS, replacing `x.x.x` with the versions you want.
+Use these URLs to download an older version for your OS, replacing `x.y.z` with the versions you want.

 <OldVersionTabs/>